MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-via-portal.md

 For security reasons, Remote Desktop Protocol (RDP) is disabled and the local administrator renamed after the deployment completes on Azure Local instances.
 For more information on the renamed administrator, go to [Local builtin user accounts](../concepts/other-security-features.md#about-local-built-in-user-accounts).

 You may need to connect to the system via RDP to deploy workloads.
-Follow these steps to connect to your cluster via the Remote PowerShell and then enable RDP:
+Follow these steps to connect to your system via the Remote PowerShell and then enable RDP:

 1. Run PowerShell as administrator on your management PC.
 1. Connect to your Azure Local instance via a remote PowerShell session.